Community Handbook 2017

 The agreed resolution will be put in writing and circulated to all parties involved and the grievance procedure will end.

-If, after speaking to a supervisor and offering mediation, the grievance is still not resolved, and the issue concerns a member of staff, the faculty, the management team or the trustee board, or it represents a risk to the reputation of OneSpirit, the issue should be put in writing and sent to the Operations Manager.
-The process to initiate the Professional Conduct Procedure will then take place.
+If, after speaking to a supervisor and offering mediation, the conflict is still not resolved, and the issue concerns a member of the staff, faculty, management team or trustee board, or it represents a risk to the reputation of OneSpirit, the issue should be put in writing and sent to the Operations Manager for consideration under OneSpirit Interfaith Foundation’s organisational complaints process.

 Annex 7: Professional Conduct Procedure